a5221985/tutorials/Embedded_Systems/microcontroller_embedded_c_programming_absolute_beginners.md

 			uint8_t someData[10] = {0xff, 0xff, 0xff}; // this is fine

 		1. Partial intialization is allowed
+			1. Rest of the items will be initialized to zero

+					uint8_t someData[10] = {0xff, 0xff, 0xff, 0, 0, 0, 0, 0, 0, 0};

+			1. The following is also legal

+					uint8_t someData[] = {0xff, 0xff, 0xff}; // compiler has enough info to calculate the size

+		2. The following is wrong

+				uint8_t someOtherData[]; // compiler does not know the size

 ### Passing Array to a Function ###
 ### Swapping of Arrays ###